 The Earth Forms Collection is currently the lone branch of the Long Shutter Project.
 I expect to expand the project to benefit additional causes beyond the MDA in the future as well as grow the Earth Forms Collection.
 A lot of thought goes into everything involving the Long Shutter Project to ensure it's maintained properly and contains high-quality work.
 Future expansions may take time but to stay up to date on the latest Long Shutter Project news please subscribe to my monthly newsletter or follow me on Facebook or Instagram.

 Earth Forms Collection

-10% of every photo sold from the "Earth Forms" collection will be donated to the Muscular Dystrophy Association.
+10% of every piece sold from the "Earth Forms" collection will be donated to the Muscular Dystrophy Association.
 To learn more about why I've chosen to work with the MDA or to donate directly to the cause, click their logo above.